Health Checks

 , and will be used by Envoy to determine whether or not to route to the cluster.
 Grey Matter offers two different types of health checking, HTTP and TCP.

-Health checking in Grey Matter is set through the health_check
+Health checking in Grey Matter is set through the cluster object health_check

 field.
 This field takes a list of desired health check objects.
 A cluster with a health check enabled should look like the object below: